ADHD Rainbow watercolors are covered with a swirling maze of intricate designs in ink and acrylic pen.

 To me, this means that ADHD is more like a difficult pony to ride.
 Sometimes, I have the assistance of reins (in the form of medication) or alluring treats (my many productivity systems and rewards), but mostly, I have to relax and follow the movement of the animal, letting my body surf with the motion and dusting myself off when I fall from the saddle.

 As I came up for air from hyper-focusing on this artwork, I was reminded of this perilous dance.
 My mind often feels like a pile of hectic spaghetti noodles but I can also find so much beauty in its messy depths.
-I owe my personal flavor of creativity to this brain that runs in leaps and bounds instead of the more focused paths that others seem to walk without trouble.
-It seemed like a fitting name for this work that looks a little overwhelming from far away, but under its twists and turns are a plethora of little colorful surprises.
+I owe my personal flavor of creativity to this brain that runs in leaps and bounds instead of the more focused paths that others seem to walk.